Kuggo/UnivOREsity/Lessons/Boolean Logic.md

 ### Shift Operators (<<, >>)

-The shift operators (<< and >>) perform a bitwise shift of a value to the left or right.
+The shift operators represented by `<<` `>>` dont have equivalent operations in boolean logic.
+Instead of performing a logical operation, they perform a bitwise shift of a value to the left or right, which means moving the binary representation of a number a certain number of bits to left/right.
 The left shift operator (<<) shifts the bits of a value to the left by the specified number of places, padding the right side with zeros.
 The right shift operator (>>) shifts the bits of a value to the right by the specified number of places, discarding the shifted bits.

 For example, the expression `5 << 2` shifts the binary representation of the value `5` to the left by two places, as shown below: